Mitigating Hallucinations in Large Vision-Language Models with Instruction Contrastive Decoding: Introduction

 In this work, we reveal that appending instructions with role prefixes to form disturbance instructions can significantly exacerbate hallucinations.
 We hypothesize that identifying and subsequently detaching hallucination concepts from the original distribution could effectively reduce such hallucinations.
-Motivated by this insight, we introduce the Instruction Contrastive Decoding (ICD) method.
+Motivated by this insight, we introduce the \textbf{Instruction Contrastive Decoding} ($\mathcal{\bf ICD}$) method.
 This approach is novel in that it is training-free and agnostic to the underlying LVLMs.
 ICD differentiates between two distributions: one from the original instruction and another from the disturbance instruction within the multimodal alignment module.
 Utilizing their difference, we aim at suppressing hallucinations.
 Through comprehensive experiments on discrimination hallucination benchmarks such as POPE \cite{li2023evaluating} and MME hallucination sets \cite{fu2023mme}, as well as the generation hallucination benchmark LLaVa-Bench \cite{liu2023visual}, our method incorporating state-of-the-art LVLMs like miniGPT4 and InstructBLIP, demonstrates significant efficacy in mitigating hallucinations at both object and attribute levels.
-Furthermore, our approach consistently enhances performance across general perception and recognition tasks.
+Furthermore, our approach consistently enhances performance across 14 general perception and recognition tasks within the full MME benchmark.

 Our main \textbf{contributions} are as follows: \begin{itemize} \item We perform an in-depth analysis of how disturbance in instructions exacerbates hallucinations.
 This phenomenon is elucidated through statistical bias and language priors, offering a nuanced understanding of underlying causes. \item Drawing on these insights above, we introduce the ICD method.
 This novel strategy, which emphasizes initial highlight followed by de-emphasize of hallucination, effectively mitigates hallucinations during inference, by adjusting the distributions away from hallucinations that we elicit. \item Through extensive experimentation and analysis, we validate the effectiveness of our proposed ICD method across both discrimination and generation hallucination benchmarks, showcasing its robustness and versatility in enhancing LVLMs performance. \end{itemize}